dtekcth/data101/src/beginner/cli/packagemanagers.md

 ## {{ .windows .linux }} MacOS

 On MacOS we recommend using Homebrew.
-There are a few other macOS package managers but none of them[^Nix] are as up to date and have as many packages as Homebrew.
-It can be installed by following the instructions [here](https://brew.sh/), this page also gives some further context surrounding Homebrew.
-The one confusing thing about homebrew is ususally surrounding casks and formulas.
-In Homebrew a `Cask` (generally) refers to a graphical program, and a `Formula` is a command line tool.
+There are a few other MacOS package managers but none of them[^Nix] are as up to date and have as many packages as Homebrew.
+It can be installed by following the instructions [here](https://brew.sh/).
+There you can also find more information about it.
+Homebrew uses the terms _cask_ and _formula_, which can be a bit confusing.
+In Homebrew, a _cask_ (generally) refers to a graphical program, and a _formula_ is a command line tool.

 To use Homebrew these are the basic commands you will use: